ocean-tracking-network/otn_field_reporting_standards/_episodes/05-other-curriculums.md

 teaching: 0
 exercises: 0
 questions:
-- "What other ways does OTN support animal telemetry researchers?"
+- "In what other ways does OTN support animal telemetry researchers?"
 ---